-Our authors were well represented at Australian writers' festivals and community events, and their books discussed in thousands of reviews, articles and interviews in high quality print, radio, TV and online media throughout the year.
-Websites for NewSouth Publishing, NewSouth Books and UNSW Bookshop, as well as dominant social media networks such as Facebook and Twitter, were utilised to further promote books and writing online.
+Authors are well represented at Australian writers' festivals and community events, and their books discussed in thousands of reviews, articles and interviews in print, radio, TV and online media throughout the year.
+Websites for NewSouth Publishing, NewSouth Books and UNSW Bookshop, as well as dominant social media networks such as Facebook, Twitter and Instagram were utilised to further promote books, writing and ideas online.

-Licensed, foreign language and electronic rights sold to publishers in Hungary, the UK and the USA.
-Books continued to be supplied through global distributors based in the USA and the UK.
+Licensed, foreign language, audio and electronic rights sold to publishers in China, Turkey, Hungary and the USA.
+Books published by the company continued to be supplied through global distributors based in the USA and the UK.

-The sales, marketing and representation division - NewSouth Books - recorded remarkable year-on-year growth of 37% in the volume of agency books sold in a globally competitive publishing and retail environment.
+The sales, marketing and representation division - NewSouth Books - recorded year-on-year growth in the volume and value of agency books sold in a globally competitive publishing and retail environment.